wadedesir/wadedesir/README.md

 ## Hello friend👋,

-### I'm a software engineering currently developing Full-Stack web applications at resilient coders.
+### I'm a software engineering currently developing Full-Stack web applications as a Freelance Developer.
 Aside from web development I design PCBs, and work on custom projects mainly involving microcontrollers.
 -------

 ## 🧐 About